JackieZhai/JackieZhai.github.io/_posts/2024-10-06-SegNeuron.md

 ![Fig2b](/posts/SegNeuron/fig2b.png){: width="2096" height="1800" }
 _Customized pretraining and finetuning strategies of the main workflow for SegNeuron._

-## Pretraining

-Masking voxels with random Gaussian noise in a multi-scale manner.
+### Pretraining: masking voxels with random Gaussian noise in a multi-scale manner

 The masked input is then fed into the network consisting of an encoder $$E$$ and two decoders $$D_1$$. $$D_1$$ is utilized to reconstruct the original input.
 For $$D_2$$, we adopt the histogram of oriented gradients (HOG) as an additional prediction target, which proved to be effective in extracting high-frequency features.
 We used the mean squared error (MSE) loss for $$\mathcal{L}^{pre}$$.

-## Finetuning

-Mixing volumes in both frequency and spatial domains
+### Finetuning: mixing volumes in both frequency and spatial domains

 We initialize the encoder $$E$$ in the segmentation network with pretrained weights.
 Subsequently, the entire model is finetuned in a supervised manner.